yamunadevi04/yamunadevi04/README.md

 💬 Ask me anything about SketchUp, AI/ML Experiments, coffee & sitcoms

-⚡ **Fun fact**: Thank **Gilmore Girls** for my love of coffee ☕ and my obsession with learning—both got me where I am today.
-Still a long way to go ✈️💻
+⚡ **Fun fact**: Thank **Gilmore Girls** for my love for coffee ☕ and my obsession with learning - both got me where I am today.
+Still a long way to go ✈️ 💻

 📫 How to reach me **yamuna2813@gmail.com**